 - Peer-to-peer fundraising.
 Peer-to-peer fundraising is a great strategy to attract new donors while raising additional funds from your committed supporters.
 Leverage the power of your social networks to raise funds using this avenue.

 - Monthly giving.
-Recurring gifts are immensely valuable because they’re a consistent source of revenue.
-If someone sets up a recurring gift, you can probably count on that gift being given for a long period of time and account for that in your future budget.
+Recurring gifts are precious because they’re a consistent source of revenue.
+If someone sets up a recurring gift, you can probably count on that gift being given for an extended period and account for that in your future budget.

 Read up on the above strategies and think about which ones are the best options for your nonprofit’s capabilities.
 This judgment call should be based on your historic success with each avenue.